10.2 Infection Outbreak Scenario

 Start with reportAsk which residents have symptoms, what PPE is required, and what equipment is dedicatedPrevents guessing and cross-contamination

-Perform hand hygieneBefore and after resident contact, after gloves, before meals, after body fluid contactBreaks chain of infection
+Perform hand hygieneBefore and after contact, after gloves, before meals, after body-fluid contactBreaks the chain of infection

-Use PPE correctlyPut on and remove PPE in the order taught by facility policyProtects uniform, hands, face, and residents
+Use PPE correctlyDon and doff in the order taught by facility policyProtects uniform, hands, face, and residents

 Keep clean and dirty separateDo not place clean supplies on contaminated surfaces or carry soiled linen against clothingPrevents spread between rooms

-Report symptom changesDiarrhea, vomiting, fever signs, cough, shortness of breath, weakness, confusion, poor intakeHelps nurse act early
+Report symptom changesDiarrhea, vomiting, fever, cough, shortness of breath, weakness, confusion, poor intakeHelps the nurse act early

-Support the residentExplain simply, answer call lights, offer fluids if allowed, provide belongings and call lightProtects dignity and emotional well-being
+Support the residentExplain simply, answer call lights, offer fluids if allowed, keep belongings nearProtects dignity and emotional well-being

-Standard precautions apply to every resident, every time.
-They assume that blood and body fluids may carry infection.
+Standard precautions apply to every resident, every time, and assume that blood and body fluids may carry infection.
 Gloves are used for contact with stool, vomit, urine, blood, drainage, mucous membranes, non-intact skin, or contaminated items.
-A gown, mask, or eye protection may be required depending on the posted precautions and likely exposure.
-PPE is useful only when used correctly.
+A gown, mask, or eye protection may be added depending on the posted transmission-based precautions (contact, droplet, or airborne) and likely exposure.
 Touching a clean cart with contaminated gloves or walking into another room wearing used PPE spreads contamination.

 Hand hygiene is the anchor skill.
-Use soap and water when hands are visibly soiled and when facility policy requires it for certain organisms or diarrhea situations.
+Use soap and water for at least 20 seconds when hands are visibly soiled and whenever policy requires it for certain organisms such as norovirus or Clostridioides difficile (C. diff) in diarrhea situations, because alcohol rub does not reliably kill spores.
 Use alcohol-based hand rub when allowed and hands are not visibly soiled.
 Clean hands before touching clean supplies, before helping with meals, after removing gloves, after handling trash or linen, and when leaving each room.

-During a gastrointestinal outbreak, toileting and linen care become high-risk tasks.
+During a gastrointestinal outbreak, toileting and linen care become high-risk.
 Bring only the supplies needed into the room.
-Bag soiled linen where used according to policy.
-Do not shake linen, because that can spread organisms into the air and onto surfaces.
+Bag soiled linen at the point of use according to policy.
+Never shake linen, because shaking aerosolizes organisms onto surfaces and into the air.
 Keep soiled items away from your uniform.
-Clean and disinfect reusable equipment according to facility policy before it is used for another resident, or use dedicated equipment if assigned.
+Clean and disinfect reusable equipment such as a blood pressure cuff or thermometer before it is used for another resident, or use dedicated equipment if assigned.

 During a respiratory outbreak, watch breathing closely.
-A resident who coughs more than usual, has shortness of breath, bluish lips, chest pain, new confusion, fever signs, or cannot speak in full sentences needs prompt nurse notification.
+A resident who coughs more than usual, has shortness of breath, bluish lips (cyanosis), chest pain, new confusion, fever, or cannot speak in full sentences needs prompt nurse notification.
 Keep tissues, trash, call light, water if allowed, and personal items within reach.
 Help residents perform hand hygiene before meals and after coughing or toileting.

 Outbreak restrictions can upset residents.
 A resident may feel punished, lonely, or frightened.
 Use calm, truthful, simple language within your role.
-You can say that staff are using extra precautions to help reduce spread.
-Do not promise when restrictions will end, blame another resident, or discuss private health information in the hallway.
-Provide activities within the room as available, keep hearing aids and glasses in place, and report distress to the nurse.
+You can explain that staff are using extra precautions to help reduce spread.
+Do not promise when restrictions will end, blame another resident, or discuss private health information in the hallway, which would also violate confidentiality.
+Provide in-room activities, keep hearing aids and glasses in place, and report distress to the nurse.

 Outbreak Exam Rule